 Only the Freccia Rossa trains have all of these categories.
 The slower trains offer just two types of seats: Normal “2nd Class” or “1st Class.”
 I’ve never bothered with 1st and don’t see the point of it, especially since you’re usually not on these trains for very long.
 Plus, after walking through 1st Class on regional trains, it seems nearly identical to 2nd Class.

-(They also serve a few smaller towns in Northeastern Italy: Verona, Brescia, Reggio Emilia, Salerno, Padua, Ferrara, Rovigo, Bolzano, Desenzano, Rovereto, Trento, Vicenza, Peschiera del Garda, Bergamo, Conegliano, Pordenone, Treviso, Udine.)
+(Italo also serves a few smaller towns in Northeastern Italy: Verona, Brescia, Reggio Emilia, Salerno, Padua, Ferrara, Rovigo, Bolzano, Desenzano, Rovereto, Trento, Vicenza, Peschiera del Garda, Bergamo, Conegliano, Pordenone, Treviso, Udine.)

-If you’re going to any smaller destination outside the Northeast, Italo is not an option.
-(They also have some bus routes in the South, but there’s no reason to take the bus when you could take a far more comfortable train!)
+If you’re going to any smaller destination outside Italy’s Northeast, Italo is not an option.
+(They also have some bus routes in the South, but there’s really no reason to take the bus when you could take a far more comfortable train!)